Sallie Blair

-Sallie Blair (1934 – February 17, 1992) was an American jazz singer.
+Sallie Blair (April 27, 1934 – February 17, 1992) was an American jazz singer.
 She began her career performing as a band act with Johnny Otis and Duke Ellington before joining Cab Calloway's Cotton Club Revue.
 Blair recorded for Bethlehem, MGM, Scepter, and Bell Records, but she was best known for her live performances.
 Because of her voluptuous figure and blonde hair, Miles Davis called her the "brown Marilyn Monroe."

 Life and career

-Blair was born Sarah Bolling Mason Hutchins in Baltimore, Maryland in 1934.
+Blair was born Sarah Bolling Mason Hutchins in Baltimore, Maryland on April 27, 1934.
 She was the daughter of Sarah (Pat) Mason and pro golfer Carlos Hutchins.
 She attended Douglass High School and began performing at 16 in 1950.
 Accompanied by her mother, she used the stage name Sally Blair (also spelled Sallie), while performing at local clubs such as Gamby's, the Casino, and Eddie Leonard's Spa.
 She performed in clubs in Chicago and Los Angeles before replacing an ailing act at New York's Waldorf-Astoria.
 After graduation, she toured with Duke Ellington and Johnny Otis.
-In 1953, tired of one-nighters, she left the band business in Los Angeles to work as a single.
+In 1953, tired of one-nighters, she left the band business in Los Angeles to pursue a solo career.

 In 1956, Blair won the talent competition Chance of a Lifetime on ABC-TV hosted by Dennis James.
 She sang "Cry Me A River" and "It's Alright With Me," winning the top prize of $1,000 and a one-week engagement at the Versailles nightclub Miami.
 During her gig, Blair's electrifying performances captivated her audiences especially during her closing number of "That Old Black Magic" when she would kick off her shoes.
 Celebrities who attended her shows included syndicated columnist Walter Winchell and jazz bandleader Cab Calloway.
 Calloway hired her to become the featured female vocalist in his Miami Beach Cotton Club Revue.
 Blair received rave reviews, but despite offers of a raise, she left the revue while they were in Las Vegas because she "found the treatment of colored artists too objectionable to stay."